Kanvas33/Financial-Assets-Analysis/README.md

 ## Apple(AAPL), NVIDIA(NVDA), Amazon(AMZN), Tesla(TSLA), and Bitcoin(BTC-USD).

+## Open the file named 'Financial Assets Performance Analysis.ipynb' to review the code.

 ## Project Overview

 This project is a comprehensive **analysis** of various **financial assets**, including **stocks** **(Apple, NVIDIA, Amazon, Tesla) and Bitcoin**.
 The analysis covers the period **from 01/01/2020(Stocks)** and **from 01/01/2014(Bitcoin)**  up to the present date of this project, providing **insights** into **price movements, statistical analysis, and future predictions**.
 The project utilizes popular **Python** libraries such as **yfinance, pandas, matplotlib, datetime, numpy, seaborn, scikit-learn**, and more to gather, analyze, and visualize data.